Rhinoplasty: A Guide to Treating Sporting Injuries

 Dorsal Hump: Causes and Correction

 A dorsal hump is a raised area along the bridge of the nose, typically composed of bone and cartilage.
 While some people naturally have a dorsal hump, they can also develop due to trauma-related bone or cartilage displacement.
-Rhinoplasty can reduce or reshape this area as part of a broader post-injury correction.
+Rhinoplasty may include surgical modification of bone or cartilage in this area as part of a post-injury correction.

 Who is a Candidate for Rhinoplasty After a Broken Nose?